 He generally makes an appearance on the fourth floor standing in the doorway of the rooms up there.
 He has occasionally appeared as just a shadow in some of the rooms.

 The hotel also has a little ghost boy who calls the building home.
-He apparently drowned in the San Pedro River, but his spirit is attached to The Copper Queen Hotel because his parents once worked there and it was a place that he felt at home.
+He apparently drowned in the San Pedro River, but his spirit is attached to The Copper Queen Hotel because his parents once worked there and it was a place where he felt at home.
 He has never been seen, but is frequently heard!
 Guests say that items in their rooms are moved and that they hear a little boy giggling and childlike footsteps running in the halls.

 The third, and probably the most famous ghost at The Copper Queen Hotel is the spirit of a one-time prostitute named Julia Lowell.
 She is believed to have used the hotel to visit with her clients, but she ended up falling in love with one of the men and when he told her he no longer wanted to see her she took her own life in the bathtub of her hotel room.